Corner Garden Ideas That Finally Made Me Stop Ignoring That Awkward Spot in My Yard

 Wall Cover

-I don’t rush this setup because slow growth looks more natural.
-Covering flaws with plants always feels better than trying to decorate around them.
+This takes patience because rushing the coverage never looks natural.
+But covering flaws with plants always feels better than trying to decorate around them.

 Water Smart

-Dry patches forced me to rethink how I plant corners.
-I space plants wider, use heavy mulch, and choose ones that don’t beg for water.
+Hot summers taught me to space plants wider in corners, use thick mulch, and choose varieties that don’t beg for water every day.

-This keeps the corner alive even during hot weeks.
-When I overplanted before, everything suffered.
+This keeps the corner alive even during dry spells.
+When I overplanted before, everything suffered when I couldn’t keep up with watering.

-Giving plants room and moisture protection saves effort later.
-A water-smart corner stays neat without constant checking or stress.
+Giving plants room and moisture protection saves effort later and reduces the guilt when life gets busy.
+A water-smart corner stays attractive without constant attention.

 Scent First